Popular Ukulele Songs to Play: Top 12

 Chords for This Song: A, Bm, B7, Db7, D, Em, Gbm, G

-Essentially, Elvis recorded this song on his album Blue Hawaii in 1961, and it was never played by him on the ukulele.
+Essentially, Elvis recorded this tune on his album Blue Hawaii in 1961, and it was never played by him on the ukulele.
 But in that same movie, he played the uke for another tune.

 Due to having it in the key of C, this song will hopefully stay within the range of most voices.